cjdjpj/weedomics/exploratory_analysis.md

 They are: ACC115 in the middle cluster, and GLYPH-UoA-616.1-21 and GLYPH-UoA-632.1-21 in the upper cluster.

 # 4. Comparative mapping of outlier pools
 One possible explanation for the outlier pools is a misclassification of another species such as *Lolium perenne* or *Lolium multiflorum* as *Lolium rigidum*.
+It could be that the bottom cluster is *Lolium perenne*, and the middle cluster is a hybrid of *Lolium rigidum* and *perenne*.

-This can be confirmed with a comparative mapping of our sequence reads against the respective reference genomes using the Burrows-Wheeler aligner.
+This can be evaluated with a comparative mapping of our sequence reads against the respective reference genomes using the Burrows-Wheeler aligner.

 These were the reference genomes used:
 [Rigid ryegrass genome](https://doi.org/10.3389/fgene.2022.1012694)